International Study Options

 Spring Semester in Belfast

 Trinity College Dublin offers USC undergraduates a spring semester peace and conflict studies program in Belfast, Northern Ireland.
 Trinity College Dublin’s Irish School of Ecumenics (ISE) has a branch campus in Belfast, which is an ideal location for the in-depth study of peace and conflict.
-Students take three courses — Conflict and Conflict Resolution, Social and Political Reconciliation, and Lessons from the Peace Process in Northern Ireland, for a total of 15 USC units.
-The program includes several field trips and conflict resolution workshops in Ireland as well as a trip to either the International Criminal Court in The Hague, Netherlands or to the United Nations in Geneva, Switzerland.
+Students take three courses: Conflict and Conflict Resolution, Social and Political Reconciliation, and Lessons from the Peace Process in Northern Ireland, for a total of 15 USC units.
+The program includes several field trips and conflict resolution workshops in Ireland.
 This program is well-suited for students interested in peace and conflict studies, political science, international relations, sociology, history and religion, as well as students with a general interest in Ireland.
 Students must have a 3.3 GPA and must have completed two years of university study prior to participation in the program.

 Semester or Year in St. Petersburg